Grand Turk Island

-The name comes from a species of cactus on the island, the Turk's Cap Cactus (Melocactus intortus), which has a distinctive cap, reminiscent of an Ottoman fez.
+The name comes from a species of cactus on the island, the Turk's cap cactus (Melocactus intortus), which has a distinctive cap, reminiscent of an Ottoman fez.
+In addition, this interpretation of the name received a reaction in the Turkish press on the grounds that it was anachronism.
+Fez began to be used by the Ottoman Turks in the 19th century, and the "Turk" in the island's name dates back to very old times.

 History

 The Lucayan people were the indigenous people of the island, who called it Abawana, meaning "the First Small Land".
 The Spanish later called it Amuana.

 Grand Turk was first colonised in 1681 by Bermudians, who set up the salt industry in the islands.
-In 1766 it became the capital of the country.
 For some time, at least until the early 19th century, Grand Turk was often referred to as Grand Cay, not to be confused with either Grand Cay in the Bahamas or Grand Cayman.